This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 - 2 green onions/scallions (finely chopped)

-- 1 Tbsp sesame oil (roasted) (for pan frying)
+- 1 Tbsp toasted sesame oil (for pan-frying)

-- In a non-stick frying pan, heat sesame oil on medium high heat.
-While heating up, slice the eggplant into ¼ inch thickness.
-Before eggplant start to change color, immediately start cooking.
-Brown both sides of eggplant.
+- In a nonstick frying pan, heat 1 Tbsp toasted sesame oil on medium-high heat.
+While the oil is heating up, cut 1 Japanese or Chinese eggplant into slices ¼ inch (6 mm) thick.
+Before the eggplant starts to change color, immediately start cooking.
+Pan-fry both sides of the eggplant until golden brown.

-- Sprinkle green onions.
-If you like it eat it cold, keep the plates in the fridge until you are ready to serve.
+- Transfer to a serving plate or individual plates.
+If you‘d like to serve it cold, keep the sauce and finished eggplants separately in the refrigerator until you are ready to serve.

 Nami, I made this for dinner tonight and it was so delicious.
 I served it with your tofu/ground chicken meatballs (I used ground turkey), steamed squash and rice.
 What a fabulous meal!
 I was hoping to save several slices to pack in a bento box lunch tomorrow but it was all gobbled up.
 I loved that eggplant could be fried in the morning and finished when II got home from work.
 I like to mix up the tofu meatballs in the morning too and then cook them later.
 I love your blog.
 I have enjoyed learning about japanese cooking.
 My family has enjoyed every single dish that I have prepared from your recipes.
 So, thank you!
 Now I need your assistance.
 What else can I do with the can of Konbu Cha that I purchased for this recipe?
 Are there other dishes that I can use it with?
 Thank you.